Board of Directors

 Lydia Sullivan, Communications Director

 Lydia Sullivan is a digital and traditional communications specialist.
-She is also an advocate on local land use, environmental and transportation issues, and most recently was a local elected official and a marketing director for an energy efficiency firm.
+She is also an advocate on local land use, environmental and transportation issues.
+She was a local elected official, a county council campaign manager, and a corporate marketing and communications director.

 Max Obuszewski, Peace and Justice Coordinator